 “There’s nothing in the world more powerful than a good story.”

 Do Try This: For the internal communication team, running themes or storylines through the communication calendar can provide a linkage that increases the effectiveness of their work.

 Don’t throw away the company newsletter just yet.
-The vast majority of companies have a percentage of non desk-based staff so there’s still a place for good old print in the internal communication offering.
-Everyone has their personal preference of internal communication channels, and for some that means a magazine or newsletter is the best way to get, and keep, their attention.
+The vast majority of companies have a percentage of non-desk-based staff, so there’s still a place for good old print in the internal communication offering.
+Everyone has their personal preference for internal communication channels, and for some, that means a magazine or newsletter is the best way to get and keep their attention.

 With remote working becoming a crucial factor in today’s workplace, print is harder to circulate and deliver.
 However, that doesn’t mean that the newsletter is obsolete.
 If you’re aiming to communicate effectively at work, you need to consider all options and preferences.
 Even if you can’t place a magazine in the staff canteen, you can still deliver news in that familiar format, using digital newsletters to provide a similar communication experience.

-Do Try This: An internal communications app will allow you to effortlessly deliver your digital newsletter to every employee, without the need for new software or media channels.
-You’ll also be able to track exactly who is reading it, helping to personalise your messaging even further.
+Do Try This: An internal communications app will allow you to effortlessly deliver your digital newsletter to every employee without the need for new software or media channels.
+You’ll also be able to track precisely who is reading it, helping to personalise your messaging even further.

 Many businesses are wary of social media style apps and platforms.
 There is a perception that people will become less efficient if they start using them.
 In addition, some social media platforms have a reputation of being hard to monitor and control.
-However, times are changing and these tools are evolving too.
-Take a look at recent internal communication trends and it’s clear to see that social media can no longer be ignored.
+However, times are changing, and these tools are evolving too.
+Take a look at recent internal communication trends, and it’s clear that social media can no longer be ignored.